0xemmkty/tinymind-blog/content/blog/sep-oct-watchlist.md

 ### Reading
 **1** Must We Burn Sade?
 (10.11, review: boring, i mean Beauvoir‘s writing was such boring lmao I don't like analytical essays without logic :3 especially when the content is still a pile of shit)
 **2** 浮游-王建国 (10.12, review: waaaaaaaaaaaaaaaaa a very implicit fiction abt father-son love ........ writing is good !!!! good enough to let me cant really understand but willing to try)
  **3**  Elon Musk (10.13, review: very good! i did not have any impression of Musk before i read this and i heard abt many people hate him, but i should admit that he was/is very cool and interesting perople and definitely deserved learn from and respect!!)
+**4** The Vegetarian (10.14, review: I can't stand why the Nobel Prize for Literature always has to be about reality and society, an emphasis that happens to be distasteful and ironic to me.
+I hate any form of attention-getting and sympathy-grabbing sorry)